 One of the highlights of my trip was the visit to the Hiroshima Peace Memorial Park.
 It was part of a three day trip to Kyoto, Hiroshima and the island of Miyajima.
 Since it is a cultural educational program and since we're foreigners from various regions of the world, - some of which are war-torn - JF invited us to the Peace Memorial Park as a way to introduce and share with us the Japanese vision of peace, by showing us the hideous effects of war.
 Specifically, the Second World War and the Hiroshima Atomic Bomb.

 The first thing that we encountered when we entered the park was the remains of the Hiroshima Prefectural Commercial Exhibition Hall.
 This is the closest building to ground zero to remain standing.
+Being around this building gave me a surreal feeling; it constantly reminded me that this beautiful peaceful park around me was the site of unspeakable horrors.

 We continued our walk along the beautiful peace memorial park...